FERNman/angular-google-charts/README.md

 npm install angular-google-charts
 ```

 This will add the package to your package.json and install the required dependencies.
-Next, import `GoogleChartsModule` into on of your modules.
+Next, import `GoogleChartsModule` into one of your modules.

 ## Charts